Rafaelscheidt/testIntellective/README.md

 # testIntellective

-Repository of the complete test from Intellective with ive questions
+Repository of the complete test from Intellective with five questions